Spin-Orbit Coupling of Europa's Ice Shell and Interior: Methods and Results

 In addition to local mass anomalies, $(B - A)/C$ may be affected by global-scale asymmetries in the shell thickness, or for the interior, a frozen-in ellipsoidal bulge.
-Thickness variations in Europa's ice shell would affect $\kappa_s$.
-Ojakangas and Stevenson \cite{Ojakangas1989EuropaThermal} showed that
+Thickness variations in Europa's ice shell would affect $\kappa_s$. \cite{Ojakangas1989EuropaThermal} showed that